 You might also experiment with interior design, using furnishings and fixtures to enliven and visually expand a home.
 Browse our Let the Sunshine In renovation gallery to see how one Hoboken family used airy colors, rich fabrics, and sparkling light fixtures to bring a sense of spaciousness to their duplex.

 3. Play with color, light, and reflections … but be aware of the limitations of your space.

 Consider adding an accent wall; sometimes, a pop of color makes all the difference in tight quarters.
-Check out our Pretty In Pink Jersey City bathroom renovation for a good example of how a bright color can energize a space.

 Since an overly-dark space gives a feeling of constriction, you might also select window treatments that allow more natural light into your space.
 You could also introduce additional light sources such as standing lamps if needed.